 What is the ratio for Turkish coffee?

-We recommend a ratio of 1:6 when making Turkish coffee, which works out to 1 tablespoon of coffee per 120 ml of water.
-But like all coffee brewing, the ratio for Turkish coffee can vary.
+I recommend a ratio of 1:6 when making Turkish coffee, which works out to 1 tablespoon of coffee per 120 ml of water.
+But like all coffee brewing, the ratio for Turkish coffee can vary, so feel free to experiment with different ratios until you find the perfect taste for your palate.

-Most of our readers are passionate about specialty coffee, and they usually prefer strong coffee in the form of espresso.
+Most specialty coffee lovers tend to prefer strong coffee in the form of espresso.
 But hopefully, you now have a greater appreciation for Turkish coffee, its history, and the rich culture that surrounds it.

 Okay fine, you might not become an everyday Turkish coffee drinker.
 But having this ability will impress your friends and connect you with a coffee culture that dates back hundreds of years!